DivyaJain-DataAnalyst/DockWidgets/CODE_OF_CONDUCT.md

 ## 📜 Attribution

-This Code of Conduct is adapted from the [Contributor Covenant (v3.00)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/), with modifications tailored for **DockWidgets under the GirlScript Summer of Code (GSSoC’25)**.
+This Code of Conduct is adapted from the [Contributor Covenant (v3.0)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/), with modifications tailored for **DockWidgets under the GirlScript Summer of Code (GSSoC’25)**.

-📌 Original work licensed under [Creative Commons Attribution 4.0 International c 4.0](https://creativecommons.org/licenses/by/4.0/)
+📌 Original work licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)

 Enforcement guidelines inspired by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).